gianfaye/gianfaye-jekyll/_posts/2014-08-28-gmail-send-mail-as-no-more.md

 Second, you must [allow less secure apps access](https://support.google.com/accounts/answer/6010255) your account and click **Enable**.
 Meaning, you are now more risk to security vulnerabilities because enabling this will (well as it says) allow less secure apps access your account.

-~~Also, you cannot receive more than one email every 10 minutes or else it will block the sender.~~ (This no longer applies and you can receive emails within seconds.
+<s>Also, you cannot receive more than one email every 10 minutes or else it will block the sender.</s> (This no longer applies and you can receive emails within seconds.
 Thank you, Ben Harrison for letting us know.)
 And if you enable the 2-Step verification process you might have to disable it.

 	Tip: If you don't want to sacrifice the security of your account you can create/ use another Gmail account you own for this purpose.
 Just use that Gmail address and its password on the SMTP settings and it should work fine.